Relational De-Creation

 “Once Scripture’s judgment imagery is read together, the next question is what kind of judgment those images actually describe.”

-This view does not reduce judgment to a shallow disappearance.
+Relational de-creation does not reduce judgment to mere disappearance.
 Scripture presents final judgment as real, conscious, and proportionate.

 Luke 12:47–48

 This is crucial.
 Judgment is not flat.
 Scripture does not treat all guilt as identical, nor all punishment as the same.
-There are “many stripes” and “few stripes.”
+There is a severe beating and a light beating.
 Responsibility, knowledge, and action matter.
 All sin needs Christ.
 Unrepentant sin leads to judgment.
 But Scripture does not flatten moral weight, accountability, or recompense.

 This is confirmed at the level of final judgment in Revelation 20:12–13: